dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 <!--Type: Header-->
 # Date: 1086 AD

 The Domesday book is completed.
+The Domesday book is a manuscript record of the "Great Survey" of much of England and parts of Wales, which was undertaken by order of King William the Conqueror.

 <!--Type: Item-->
 # Date: Late 11th Century AD